-Calculate sensible, latent, and total heat load for HVAC systems.
-Determine the Sensible Heat Ratio (SHR) for precise cooling coil sizing.
+Free online tool to calculate sensible, latent, and total heat load instantly.
+Determine Sensible Heat Ratio (SHR) for precise HVAC cooling coil sizing.
+No sign-up required.

 SHR is the ratio of sensible heat to total heat.
 It tells you how much of the cooling energy is spent lowering temperature versus removing moisture.